dimanech/360videoviewer/README.md

 # 360 view based on video file

-This is working prototype of concept to use video as source of 360 view widget.
+This is working prototype of concept to use video as source of 360 view component.

+To scroll video smoothly you need to export each frame as keyframe - ffmpeg/h.264`-x264opts keyint=1`

 ## Concept